 Network and IT administrators are responsible for the daily operation of these networks.
 They organize, install, and support a company’s computer systems, including LANs (local area networks), WANs (wide area networks), network segments, intranets, and other data communication systems.

 Qualifications Required to Become a NOC Engineer

-Most employers require a computer and network administrators to hold a bachelor’s degree in a field related to computer science or information science.
+Most employers require computer and network administrators to hold a bachelor’s degree in a field related to computer science or information science.
 Others may only need a certificate.

 To qualify as a NOC engineer, you must obtain a bachelor’s degree in computer science.
-In some jobs, you can earn an associate’s degree in this field if you certified in certain extra technologies or if you have extensive information technology experience in other related areas.
+In some jobs, you can earn an associate’s degree in this field if you are certified in certain extra technologies or have extensive information technology experience in other related areas.
 The most common certifications employers seek are A +, CCNA, VMWare, or Microsoft.

 A bachelor’s degree and one or more of these certifications can help demonstrate a comprehensive understanding of information technology as a whole.

 A NOC Engineer is responsible for troubleshooting issues with servers and networks, ensuring consistent connectivity for clients.
 They work in the Network Management Center, resolving problems quickly and efficiently.
 NOC Engineers monitor and control all arising issues, maintaining a database of previous problems to enable faster solutions and software developments over time.

 - IT and network administrators generally do the following: